290 Beacon

 Arthur and Alice Dorr continued to live at 290 Beacon for the rest of their lives.
 He died in December of 1956 and she died in March of 1958.

-After the remodeling in the mid-1920s, 290-A Beacon became the home of Jerome Carruth Smith and his wife, Anna (Morton) Smith.
+After the remodeling in the mid-1920s, 290-A Beacon became the home of Jerome Carruth Smith and his wife, Anne (Morton) Smith.
 They had married in January of 1925 and 290-A Beacon probably was their first home together.
 He previously had lived at 270 Newbury.
-Herbert Farnsworth, his son by his first marriage, to Ethel G. Simonds (who died in December of 1922), lived with them (Herbert Farnsworth was born Herbert Simonds Smith but took the surname Farnsworth; Jerome Smith’s mother was Harriet Elizabeth Farnsworth).
+Herbert Farnsworth, his son by his first marriage, to Ethel Gertrude Simonds (who died in December of 1922), lived with them (Herbert Farnsworth was born Herbert Simonds Smith but took the surname Farnsworth; Jerome Smith’s mother was Harriet Elizabeth Farnsworth).

-A former lawyer and stockbroker, Jerome Smith was treasurer of a cold storage company.
+A lawyer and former stockbroker, Jerome Smith was treasurer of a cold storage company.

 They continued to live at 290-A Beacon during the 1929-1930 winter season, but moved soon thereafter to an apartment at 274 Beacon.